First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Introduction

 The site occupancy preferences in ternary C14 Laves phases have been investigated using X-ray diffraction and ab-initio calculations.
-At the stoichiometric 1/3 A-composition, it is widely agreed upon that the ternary element occupies either the $2a$ or $6h$ B sites \cite{majzoub2003rietveld,kerkau2009site,yan2009laves,yamagata2023site}, even when its atomic radius is close to that of the A-atom \cite{yamagata2023site}.
-The preference for the $6h$ or the $2a$ B-sites tends to vary depending on the material system.
+At the stoichiometric A-composition (33.3 at.$\%$), it is widely agreed upon that the ternary elements predominantly occupy either the $2a$ or $6h$ B sites \cite{majzoub2003rietveld,kerkau2009site,yan2009laves,yamagata2023site}, even when their atomic radius is close to that of the A-atom \cite{yamagata2023site}.
+The preference for either the $6h$ or the $2a$ sites tends to vary depending on the material system.
 Some systems \cite{grytsiv2006atom,yan2008ternary,kerkau2009site} show distinct composition-dependent site occupancy preferences, while in others, the occupation of the $2a$ and $6h$ sites is considered random \cite{majzoub2003rietveld,yan2009laves,yan2022site,yamagata2023site}.
 The stability of the ternary Laves phase has been discussed in terms of the geometric factors, such as the lattice parameters ($c/a$) or atomic radii (r$_B$/r$_A$) ratios \cite{yamagata2023site}.
 However, the qualitative differences in the progression of the $c/a$ ratio with composition across stoichiometric and off-stoichiometric Laves phases suggest that these simple geometric factors alone are insufficient to predict stability.
 For instance, variations in site occupation trends observed in Zr(V$_{1-x}$Co$_x$)$_2$ and Nb(Cr$_{1-x}$Co$_x$)$_2$ \cite{kerkau2009site} indicate that bonding effects play a significant role in determining site occupancy, making each ternary Laves phase system potentially unique.